Whenever there is an accident involving an airliner, news reporters immediately begin talking about “the Black Box.”

 “Investigators are looking for the Black Box”

-“In what condition is the Black Box?”
+“What’s the condition of the Black Box?”

 “What did the investigators find in the Black Box?”